Domino’s Pizza and FLGS

 For example, Domino’s divided their fiscal year into 13 4-week periods.
 This gave us several advantages—one of which was that when we compared sales to last year (which we did daily, weekly, and periodically), we were comparing the same day of the week for a more accurate comparison.
 Our paperwork each period included

-Week 1—a profit projection for the period
+1st week—a profit projection for the period

-Week 2—a “mid-month”, which was short for “mid-month profit projection”
+2nd week—a “mid-month”, which was short for “mid-month profit projection”

-Week 4—a profit and loss statement, using actual figures for rent and utilities sent us by corporate
+4th week—a profit and loss statement, using actual figures for rent and utilities sent us by corporate

 This was before stores had computers, so we learned how to calculate these things by hand.
 I could turn over a sheet of paper, figure my contribution margin, and scratch out a break-even analysis (and therefore a profit calculation) by hand.
 Thirty-nine times a year—more if your trainer insisted you do the work more than once, which mine did.

-While I worked for a couple of different managers during that period, I had two primary trainers.
-The first, John, trained at least 6 people up to their own store.
-He had a reputation throughout the market for being a strong trainer.
-People wanted his MITs in their stores.
-He later went to Subway, where he owned and operated one store and was partial owner of a second.
-He ran a highly profitable store, made even more impressive by the fact that he always had rookies running the place, and he paid them well.
-While working for John, I was the highest-paid trainee in the area (wages were standardized, but I got the hours I wanted).
-Other managers discovered that they could pay me the mandatory overtime required when working for a store other than your own, and their labor costs would still be lower than normal because of how tight I ran a shift.
+John ran a highly profitable store, made even more impressive by the fact that he always had rookies running the place, and he paid them well.
+While I worked for John, I was the highest-paid trainee in the area (wages were standardized, but I got the hours I wanted).
 In addition to Domino’s-specific stuff that isn’t the point of this discussion, John taught me the fundamentals of employee management, the benefits of ongoing training, and how to best use my time during a shift or a week.

 The second trainer, Mike, had the reputation of running outstanding numbers.
 He turned a giant profit for the company while ensuring that he earned as much as the system allowed.
 For example, he discovered an exploit in the system where he and another manager could get paid an additional day by working at each other’s stores one day a week, which gave him and his friend a 20% increase in income for the same number of hours worked.